Dallas Premises Liability Lawyer

 Dallas premises liability lawyer Doug Goyen has represented residents of Dallas, Texas in personal injuries from auto accidents since 1997.
 We have settled thousands of cases and recovered millions of dollars for our clients in settlements.
 For our clients, the Law Office of Doug Goyen provides experienced, aggressive, and powerful representation.

-The Law Office of Doug Goyen is a personal injury attorney in Dallas who focuses on premises liability cases in which dangerous conditions have resulted in an injury.
+The Law Office of Doug Goyen is a personal injury attorney who focuses on premises liability cases in which dangerous conditions have resulted in an injury.
 Slip and fall cases are examples of premises liability cases.

 - Do you have medical bills from your accident that you are concerned about paying?